Frédéric Arnault

-Frédéric Bernard Jean Étienne Arnault (/fr/; born 10 November 1995) is a French businessman who has been the CEO of LVMH Watches since 2024, and the CEO of Loro Piana since 2025.
-He is the second son of billionaire Bernard Arnault and his second wife, Hélène Mercier-Arnault.
+Frédéric Bernard Jean Étienne Arnault (/fr/; born 7 November 1994) is a French businessman who has been the CEO of Loro Piana since 2025.
+He is the second son of billionaire Bernard Arnault and his wife, Hélène Mercier-Arnault.

-Early life
+Life

 Frédéric Bernard Jean Étienne Arnault was born in Neuilly-sur-Seine, France, the second son of Bernard Arnault and his second wife, French-Canadian pianist Hélène Mercier (b.
 1959).
-His older brother is Alexandre Arnault (b.
-1992), the president of Tiffany & Co. in New York City, and his younger brother Jean Arnault (b.
-1998) works in the watch division of Louis Vuitton.
-He graduated from École Polytechnique with a degree in applied mathematics and computer science.
+He has two brothers, Alexandre Arnault and Jean Arnault, and is the half-brother of Delphine Arnault and Antoine Arnault.

+In 2017, he graduated from École Polytechnique with a degree in applied mathematics and computer science.

+Arnault has been an amateur pianist since his youth.
+He performed some concerts.

+In addition to speaking French and English, he is fluent in German and Italian.

 Career

+Arnault began his career with internships at McKinsey and at Facebook’s artificial intelligence research center.

-Arnault started his career at LVMH in 2017.
-Initially, he was the head of connected technologies, followed by a role as strategy and digital director.
+In 2018, he began working at LVMH as strategy and digital director at TAG Heuer.
 In 2020, he was appointed CEO of the brand.
-His previous experience includes working as a lead paramedic during his studies, as well as internships at McKinsey & Company and Facebook.

-He was appointed the CEO of LVMH Watches in January 2024.
+He launched a renewal of the brand's image by focusing on innovation and technological development and initiated repositioning efforts toward the high-end segment.
+Under his leadership, the company strengthened its direct retail network and recorded significant revenue growth.

+In January 2024, he was appointed the CEO of LVMH Watches, which includes the brands TAG Heuer, Hublot and Zenith; he also became a member of the board of directors of the LVMH group and deputy CEO of Financière Agache.
 In March 2025, he was named the CEO of Italian luxury label Loro Piana, with the role starting in June.

-Reports of worker abuse at Loro Piana

-In May 2025, the owner of a Chinese sweatshop which supplied Loro Piana, was arrested by Milan police who also shut down the facility.
-This resulted in allegations of culpability of worker exploitation against Loro Piana and Arnault in a Milan court.
-The court concluded that Loro Piana had "negligently facilitated" worker exploitation and placed the company in judicial administration.